Arkelis/hyccup/docs/definitions.rst

 Overview
 --------

-Use :hy:func:`defhtml <hyccup.defdecos.defhtml>` for defining a callable which wraps its output to :hy:func:`html <hyccup.core.html>` automatically:
+Use :hy:func:`defhtml <hyccup.definition.defhtml>` for defining a callable which wraps its output to :hy:func:`html <hyccup.core.html>` automatically:

 .. code-block::

-    from hyccup.defdecos import defhtml
+    from hyccup.definition import defhtml

     @defhtml
     def render_in_div(*content):